getify/You-Dont-Know-JS/async & performance/ch3.md

 In Promises-land, an important detail is how to know for sure if some value is a genuine Promise or not.
 Or more directly, is it a value that will behave like a Promise?

 Given that Promises are constructed by the `new Promise(..)` syntax, you might think that `p instanceof Promise` would be an acceptable check.
-But unfortunately, there are a number of reasons that's not totally sufficient.
+But unfortunately, there are a number of reasons why that's not totally sufficient.

 Mainly, you can receive a Promise value from another browser window (iframe, etc.), which would have its own Promise different from the one in the current window/frame, and that check would fail to identify the Promise instance.